-Completion of an Associate of Arts Liberal Arts Degree with an emphasis in Psychology provides a solid foundation to pursue a Bachelor's Degree.
-Potential career paths for students pursuing a Psychology degree can be in the research, medical, business or education area.
+Completion of an Associate of Arts Liberal Arts Degree with an emphasis in Psychology provides a solid foundation to pursue a Bachelor's Degree in Psychology or a related degree program.
+The psychology pathway follows the Texas Transfer Framework's Field of Study Curriculum, which includes discipline-relevant Texas Core Curriculum courses, Discipline Foundation courses, and Directed Elective courses that transfer and apply to the specific degree program.

+Potential career paths for students pursuing a Psychology degree can be in the research, medical, business, or education areas.

 Psychology AA Degree, Liberal Arts Major (p.
-431)
+545)